 The Granite School District Homebound/Hospital Program provides temporary home or in-hospital instruction to Granite School District students who are unable to attend school for an extended period of time (minimum three weeks) due to illness or injury.

 If your child is ill or injured and you believe he/she is not able to attend school for an extended period of time (3+ weeks), please take the following steps:

-- Meet with the counselor, social worker, or psychologist at your child’s school to inform them about your child’s situation.
+- Meet with a school representative (counselor, social worker, psychologist, or administrator) at your child’s school to inform them about your child’s situation.

 Instructions to School Personnel

 Please note: A note from a health-care professional recommending home/hospital is not a guarantee of that service.
 Your SST may decide that other interventions/accommodations may be more appropriate for the student.
 In that case, it is the responsibility of the SST to reach consensus with the health-care professional and the parent.

 All Home/Hospital referrals must originate from the student’s school.
 When you become aware that a student might be in need of a Home/Hospital placement, please take the following steps:

 - Meet with the parent/guardian to review and sign the Student Support Form (pink sheet),

 - Review the “pink sheet” with your SST (Student Services Team) to get a team decision on what is the appropriate intervention/accommodation for the student.

 - If the SST decides that Home/Hospital is the appropriate placement for the student, complete the SST Home Hospital Recommendation Form and have it signed by SST stakeholders.